2022 Beersheba attack: Incident

 The attack began at around 16:10 pm when Mohammed Abu al-Kiyan drove over to a gas station in Derech Hevron street where he stabbed and killed a female employee.
 He then drove his car over to the BIG shopping center where he ran over a Chabad rabbi on his bicycle, killing him.

 Kiyan then went to another neighbouring shopping mall.
-After stabbing a 47-year-old woman to death in the clothing section, he ran towards a roundabout where he killed a 67-year-old man.
+After stabbing a woman to death in the clothing section, he ran towards a roundabout where he killed a 67-year-old man.
 He was then approached by bus driver Arthur Chaimov, who initially thought a car crash had occurred but on closer inspection realized Kiyan had a knife.
 Chaimov told Kiyan to put his knife down and surrender, which the attacker refused to do.
 Kiyan lunged forward and tried to stab the driver, who took out a gun and shot him dead.
 Another man was also seen shooting at Kiyan, but his identity could not be discovered by police.
 Police arrived four minutes later.

 Kiyan's rampage lasted for an estimated eight minutes, and was the deadliest attack of its kind in Israel since the 2017 Jerusalem truck attack.

+Victims

+The four victims who were killed were: